Dhar: Tomb of Shaykh Zahīr al-Dīn Qādirī

 The tomb said to be that of Shaykh Zahīr al-Dīn Qādirī, a contemporary of Kamāl-al-Dīn, stands in the fields on the western side of the old circular city.

+Tomb of Bugḍe Pīr

+On the east side of the old town the tomb of Tāj al-Dīn 'Aṭā'ullah.
+Popularly known as Bugḍe Pīr, the building is a small domical structure of the seventeenth century.
+'Aṭā'ullah was born in 1578-79 and enjoyed the patronage of Nur Jahan.

 Agency House

 Another colonial era building at Dhar, located outside the old town on the road to Indore, is the Agency House.
 It was built by the Public Works Department during British rule and was the center of the administration of Dhar State and the Central India Agency.
 The building has been abandoned and is now in ruins.

 Jheera Bagh

 In the 1860s, the Powars built a palace at Hazīra Bāgh, adjacent to the road to Māṇḍū.
 Known as the Jheera Bāgh Palace, the complex was renovated by Mahārāja Anand Rao Pawar IV in the 1940s and is now run as a heritage hotel.
 Designed in an unpretentious art deco style, it is considered to be one of the most elegant and forward-looking examples of early modern architecture in North India.